 Getting used to anything new can take time.
 You can help your cat adjust to new people by leaving an item of clothing with their scent on it around the house for your cat to inspect.
 Treats and toys may be effective motivators for some cats to come out of hiding.

-How can ElleVet CBD + CBDA help your cat?
+How Can ElleVet CBD + CBDA Help Your Cat?

-ElleVet’s CBD + CBDA feline oil and feline paste can help relax your stressed cat and support an adjustment to household changes and overstimulation.
+ElleVet’s CBD + CBDA Feline Oil or CBD + CBDA Feline Paste can help relax your stressed cat and support an adjustment to household changes and overstimulation.
 In addressing your cat’s stress, ElleVet’s CBD + CBDA can lead to improved overall well-being and help them manage their fear-based response.

-ElleVet’s CBD + CBDA works incredibly well for cats, and the dosing is specific for cats.
+ElleVet’s CBD + CBDA works incredibly well for cats, but the dosing is specific for cats.
 This is so important because the wrong dose can be the difference between changing the life of your cat or little to no improvement.

 As always, consult your veterinarian about any mental or physical health issues your cat may be experiencing.
 For any questions about ElleVet’s CBD + CBDA products or how CBD can help your feline friend have the best quality of life, give us a call (844-673-7287) or send us an email ([email protected]).
 We are here to help.